Quick Casserole of Tomatoey French Lentils with Chipolatas and Carrots

 This lovely way to marry the chipolatas with the rich lentils makes the sauce taste like it’s been slowly simmered for hours but it only takes a fraction of that time.
 The carrots are a soft and sweet flash of colour that set off the deep flavours and the thyme a is tasty sprinkle on top.

-- 10-12 pork chipolatas (depending on how hungry you are and how many are in the pack)
+- 10-12 plant-based chipolatas (depending on how hungry you are and how many are in the pack)

 - 2 tsp vegetable oil

 - 2 large or 4 small carrots (about 200g) peeled and sliced 1cm thick on an angle

 - 20g plant-based butter